-Two contemporary single-storey extensions added to a tired existing dwelling on the north side of a road gave us the opportunity to provide a fresh and sunny south-facing facade whilst retaining a degree of privacy for sitting-out, together with a huge open-plan living/dining/kitchen space which now opens-up directly to the rear garden.
+Two contemporary single-storey extensions added to a tired existing dwelling on the north side of a road.
+This allowed us to provide a fresh and sunny south-facing facade whilst retaining a degree of privacy for sitting outside, together with a vast open-plan living/dining/kitchen space which now opens up directly to the rear garden.

-An impressive collection of five, new build houses on a semi-rural plot in Syderstone, Norfolk.
-Each house has 4 double bedrooms, including a master bedroom with en-suite bathroom, with an open plan ground floor filled with light through bi-fold doors which open directly onto the garden, plus a contemporary and efficient wood burning stove, and a garage and separate driveway each
+An impressive collection of five new build houses on a semi-rural plot in Syderstone, Norfolk.
+Each house has four double bedrooms, including a master bedroom with an en-suite bathroom.
+The ground floor has a open plan layout filled with light through bi-fold doors which open directly onto the garden.
+The property also benefits from a contemporary and efficient wood burning stove, a garage and a separate driveway each.

-We enjoyed doing this project on our doorstep here in Fakenham.
+We enjoyed doing this project on our doorstep here in Fakenham, Norfolk.
 This was a former 1930s bungalow before we extended and comprehensively renovated to create a light, modern and spacious family home.